About the School

-Ciprian has joined our team at early stage in our project and has been an integral part in preparing the opening of the school.
+Ciprian joined our team at an early stage in our project and has been an integral part in preparing the opening of the school.
 He is originally from Timisoara, where he qualified as a teacher of Mathematics, before leaving the city in 2002.
 Since then, he has been working in various teaching and management roles in the international British based educational sector.
 He has had the opportunity to experience life in international schools in Bucharest and the independent school sector in the United Kingdom.

 Ciprian has over 12 years’ experience in the leadership and management of international schools and has been the Academic Head in a prestigious international school with a British curriculum in Bucharest, for over 9 years.
 Over the past five years he has gained a master’s degree in Educational Management and has recently achieved the status of British Schools Overseas Inspector through Cambridge Education Inspectorate.

-PGCE, BSc, MEd, PhD
+PGCE, BA, BSc, MA